katepz/dive-in/README.md

 A new/existing small/medium business owner requires information to ensure a good working environment.
 ##### Assessment Criteria:
 1. The website will provide a description of Diversity & Inclusion.
-2. The website will provide a contact form for the user to request further information.
+2. The website will also provide 2 external links specifically for employers

 #### User story 2:
 **AS A** teacher **I WANT** examples of protected characteristics **SO THAT** I can better understand the needs of my students.